 The prices quoted on the web site are generally correct prices, and include my

-commission so you do not have to pay me anything, however
+commission from the vendor so I come free to you and you do not have to pay me anything, however